Jewel in the Palace: Theme song

 The theme song, Onara (오나라) is in Old Korean.
 This produced arguments about the lyrics and how they should be interpreted.
 As a result, different interpretations surfaced.
 Eventually the songwriter, Im Se-hyeon, revealed the lyrics.

-The song is in the pansori style, a particular type of Korean music that emerged during the Joseon Dynasty and was very popular in the 19th century.
+The song is in the pansori style, a particular type of Korean music that emerged during the Joseon period and was very popular in the 19th century.
 It utilizes the vocals of one singer, a sorikkun, and one drummer, a gosu, to tell a themed story.
 The refrain ("He-iya di-iya he-iya naranino") is called chu-imsae and, in traditional pansori, it is supplied by the drummer to give rhythm to the song in addition to the beat.
 Chuimsae consists of meaningless vowel sounds or short words of encouragement.
 Chuimsae is analogous to scat singing in jazz nonsense syllables such as "La, la, la," or "Shoop, shoop ba doop" in English-language popular songs.